 In order to conduct research in AISD, an application must be submitted to the External Research Coordinator, Jay Brown, the semester before the research is to begin.
 There are specific application due dates twice a year.
 Full proposals include the application as well as all appended materials (e.g., protocols, permissions, curricula examples, forms/contracts, etc.).
 Proposals are reviewed by DRE as well as by content and area experts at AISD.
 For complete proposals, decisions will be returned to applicants within eight working weeks after the deadline.
 Please click on the application materials link to the right for more information on the review process and copies of forms.

-Due to the COVID-19 pandemic, most active data collection associated with external research is paused for 2020-2021.
+Due to the COVID-19 pandemic, most active data collection associated with external research was paused for 2020-2021.
 See below for information on 2021-2022 applications.

 Capacity to participate in research is limited.
 Concerns include safety as well as atypical contexts affecting data collection and research validity.
 Please read below for information on new applications, currently approved projects, and specifics for AISD community partners.
 Current limitations to external research are in place to allow campuses flexibility while also providing alternative opportunities for those interested in conducting research within AISD.
 These changes are temporary and we plan for our full host of external research and evaluation opportunities to return in time.